 For example, in November 2020, voters in California voted in favor of, and on December 11, 2020, the California Secretary of State certified Proposition 22, which created a framework for compensation and benefits for independent contractors working in California with gig economy companies like Instacart.
-The applicable provisions under Proposition 22, among other things, require us to provide shoppers with a net earnings floor of at least 120% of the minimum wage for a shopper's engaged time and \$0.30 per engaged mile, as well as certain levels of healthcare subsidy payments based on shoppers' engaged time per week.
+The applicable provisions under Proposition 22, among other things, require us to provide shoppers with a net earnings floor of at least 120% of the minimum wage for a shopper's engaged time plus an amount per engaged mile, which was initially \$0.30 and is adjusted for inflation annually.
+We are also required to provide certain levels of healthcare subsidy payments based on shoppers' engaged time per week.
 Therefore, we expect our compliance with Proposition 22 to adversely impact our costs in California.